When you click on a retailer link on our site, we may earn affiliate commission to help fund our not-for-profit mission. Find out more.

 Should I book a holiday to Greece this summer?

-Not yet.
-Greece has already dropped quarantine requirements for UK citizens provided you can present a negative Covid-19 test or prove you’ve had both doses of a coronavirus vaccine.
-However, Brits cannot travel until 17 May at the earliest.
+No. Greece has dropped quarantine requirements for UK citizens provided you can present a negative Covid-19 test or prove you’ve had both doses of a coronavirus vaccine.
+It also accepts the NHS app as proof of vaccination.
+However, Greece is also on the amber list.
+Read more on travel traffic lights.

-Should I book a holiday to Cyprus for this summer?
+Should I book a holiday to Cyprus this summer?

-However, if the UK is on Cyprus’ green list at the time of travel, you only need to fill out a passenger locator form anyway.
-If the UK is on their orange list, you could provide a negative Covid-19 test instead of being vaccinated.
+The colour coded system rates countries according to Covid-risk and requests entry requirements accordingly.
+For example, if the UK is on Cyprus’ green list at the time of travel, you only need to fill out a passenger locator form to enter.
+If the UK is on their orange list, you must provide a negative Covid-19 test.
+See the list here.

-Should I book a holiday to Turkey for this summer?
+Should I book a holiday to Turkey this summer?

 Vaccines and vaccine passports